 Based on a combination of historic factors, visual factors, physical features and legal or planning factors Boundary Option #3 (Image Opposite) is recommended for the Sharon HCD.
 This HCD area includes the historic core village and many properties with significant historical associations.
 Visually this area is relatively unified.
 It has historic gateway properties at each end and shared visual characteristics such as similar building size and setbacks, vegetation and views along the streetscape throughout.
 It is generally a length of Leslie Street between main cross streets.
 It is also an area with consistent zoning and land use, including largely residential uses or commercial uses in residential form buildings and institutional uses at the Sharon Temple Museum and Civic Centre property.
 The recommended HCD Area meets the criteria from O. Reg.
-9/06; 42.4% of the properties in this area meet at least two of the criteria and 27.3% of the properties meet one of the criteria.
+9/06.